 - Total sight in one or both eyes

 - Use of upper or lower limbs on one side of your body

 Obviously this is one insurance policy that you/your beneficiary never want to claim.
 If there’s one small consolation, your travel accident insurance is treated as a separate policy from your personal life insurance policy so your beneficiary could get paid out twice.

 All of the credit cards we have listed that offer travel accident insurance have a cap of $500,000, but the Scotiabank Gold American Express card has the lowest annual fee of $99.
-You could also consider the BMO World Elite Mastercard which will waive the annual for the first year if you’re able to charge $3,000 in purchases to your card within three months of card membership.
+You could also consider the BMO World Elite Mastercard which which gives fantastic insurance perks and grants you a 35,000 point bonus if you’re able to charge $3,000 in purchases to your card within three months of card membership.